Are you at a financial crossroads? Make your next bank a credit union.

 also owners) and offer the same types of banking products and services

 you would find at other financial institutions, including savings

-and checking accounts, loans, mortgages, Internet home banking and
+and checking accounts, loans, mortgages, Internet home banking, mobile

-bill payment and more.
-Credit Unions have changed over the years
+banking and bill payment and more.
+Credit Unions have changed over

 to meet members’ changing needs.
 In contrast to constantly

 merging financial institutions, credit unions remain personal and

 people oriented.
 They still believe in the motto, “People helping

 CrossRoads has been safe, secure and insured since 1950 and today